What Social Workers Do

 - Provide psychotherapy services

 Social workers help people cope with challenges in their lives.
-They help with a wide range of situations, such as adopting a child or being diagnosed with a terminal illness.
+They help with a wide range of situations, such as adopting a child, being diagnosed with a terminal illness, or preventing and treating substance abuse.

-Some social workers work with groups, community organizations, and policymakers to develop or improve programs, services, policies, and social conditions.
-This focus of work is referred to as macro social work.
+Some social workers get involved at a broad level to help community organizations and policymakers develop or improve social programs, services, and conditions.
+This is sometimes referred to as macro social work.

 Advocacy is an important aspect of social work.
-Social workers advocate or raise awareness with and on behalf of their clients and the social work profession on local, state, and national levels.
+Social workers advocate or raise awareness with and on behalf of their clients and constituents.
+Additionally, they may advocate for the social work occupation on local, state, and national levels.

 The following are examples of types of social workers: